dotnet/runtime/docs/design/coreclr/jit/lsra-detail.md

     These must satisfy the constraints specified by the associated `RefPosition`s.

 -   A tree node is marked `GTF_SPILL` if the tree node must be spilled by the code generator after it has been evaluated.

-    -   Note that a write-thru variable def is always written to the stack, and the `GTF_SPILLED` flag (not otherwise used for pure defs) to indicate that it also remains live in the assigned register.
-This is somewhat counter-intuitive, but conceptually you can think of the `GTF_SPILLED` flag as indicating that the value must be reloaded, and for the write-thru case, this means it is reloaded and remains live in the register (though note that in the non-write-thru case, if we have both `GTF_SPILLED` and `GTF_SPILL`, it does *not* remain live in the register).
+The value will no longer be live in the register, except in some cases involving EH-write-thru vars, see below.

 -   A tree node is marked `GTF_SPILLED` if it is a lclVar that must be reloaded prior to use.